jzting/shrink/README.md

 Shrink
 ======

-Given a single HTML file as input, Shrink will insert your JavaScript and CSS inline.
-Shrink uses YUI and HTML Compressor to compress your JS and HTML.
+Given a single HTML file as input, Shrink will insert any linked JavaScript and CSS inline.
+Shrink uses YUI and HTML Compressor to compress the JS, CSS, and HTML.

 Configuration
 -------------